 Of course, hiking is popular at the Laguna Coast Wilderness Park, but so are trail running, mountain biking, and horseback riding.
 Photographers, writers, artists, botanists, meditators, picnic goers, and birdwatchers love this area for its scenery, calm energy, and fresh, salty ocean air.

 Please note that camping is not allowed here.
 The nearest campground is next door at Crystal Cove State Park, which offers three walk-in campgrounds.
-Dogs are also not allowed in the park, this is to ensure the safety of the protected animals and plants that live here.
+Dogs are also not allowed in the park to ensure the safety of the protected animals and plants that live here.

 20. Enjoy a delicious meal at Nick’s Laguna Beach